Gilles Duceppe: Leadership of the Bloc Québécois

 In 1996, when Lucien Bouchard stepped down as Bloc leader to become leader of the Parti Québécois, Duceppe served as interim leader of the party.
 Michel Gauthier eventually became the official leader later that year.
 However, Gauthier's lack of visibility in both Quebec and English Canada coupled with his weak leadership resulted in the party forcing him out in 1997.
 Duceppe won the ensuing leadership contest and became the official leader of the Bloc Québécois and Leader of the Opposition.

 In the 1997 general election, the Bloc lost official opposition status, slipping to third place in the House of Commons behind Preston Manning's Reform Party.
 During the campaign, Duceppe visited a cheese factory where he was photographed wearing a hairnet resembling a shower cap, which was widely parodied on Canadian television.

 The Bloc lost more support during the 2000 election, winning just 38 seats.
 Over this period, critics derided Duceppe as an ineffectual campaigner, though no serious challenge to his leadership emerged.

 When Jean Chrétien stepped down as Prime Minister, to be succeeded by Paul Martin, the Bloc's fortunes improved markedly, particularly after the sponsorship scandal erupted.
 Duceppe strongly criticized the Liberals over the misuse and misdirection of public funds intended for government advertising in Quebec.
 During the election's national debates, Duceppe's lucid explanations of Bloc Québécois policies and his chastising of the other national party leaders' promises, resulted in both the French and English media ruling him the best speaker.
-In the 2004 election, Duceppe's Bloc won 54 seats in the Commons, nearly equalling what it had won in its 1993 breakthrough, while Martin's Liberals were reduced to a minority government.
+In the 2004 election, Duceppe's Bloc won 54 seats in the Commons, equalling what it had won in its 1993 breakthrough, while Martin's Liberals were reduced to a minority government.

 With Chrétien's departure, Duceppe became the longest-serving leader of a major party in Canada.
 With the recent success of the Bloc, and his recently well-received performance as leader, speculation mounted that Duceppe might seek the leadership of the Parti Québécois – particularly when Bernard Landry stepped down as party leader on June 4, 2005.
 On June 13, 2005, Duceppe announced that he would not run for the leadership of the PQ.